-The DSL will also:
+Repton - Safeguarding Children and Child Protection Policy 2023 The DSL will also:

-- Take overall responsibility for online safety, noting that other key staff, including the Digital Development Manager and the Director of Digital Technology, will provide invaluable input to online Safety at Repton School. - Organise training on Child Protection within the School. - Keep appropriate records. - Advise and support staff. - Train and cascade information to assist staff including governors and volunteers to keep up to date in safeguarding. - Monitor and evaluate the effectiveness and the implementation of the School's Child Protection & Safeguarding Policy. - Report at least once a year to the Governors on Child Protection matters. - Challenge: - o any inaction by senior leaders - o situations which do not improve - any failure to share full relevant information with external agencies
+- Take overall responsibility for Online Safety, noting that other key staff, including the Digital Development Manager and the Director of Digital Technology, will provide invaluable input to Online Safety at Repton School.
+Online Safety, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring. - Organise training on Safeguarding and Child Protection within the School. - Keep appropriate records. - Advise and support staff. - Train and cascade information to assist staff including governors and volunteers to keep up to date in safeguarding. - Monitor and evaluate the effectiveness and the implementation of the School's Child Protection & Safeguarding Policy. - Report at least once a year to the Governors on Child Protection matters. - Challenge: - o any inaction by senior leaders - o situations which do not improve - o any failure to share full relevant information with external agencies

-Records on Child Protection are kept securely in the DSL's office and are separated from routine pupil records.
-Access is restricted to the DSL, Deputy DSLs and the Headmaster.
+Records on Child Protection are kept securely in the Safeguarding Office and are separated from routine pupil records.
+Access is restricted to the DSL, DoSC, Deputy DSLs and the Headmaster.